Autonomous sales agent checklist: 27 features that actually matter (not just AI widgets)

 Salesforce highlights cross-app actions and integrations as a core Agentforce capability.
 (Salesforce partnership announcement)

-Controls checklist (6): can you prevent the agent from doing something dumb or risky?
+Controls checklist (6): can you stop the agent from doing something risky?

-7) RBAC and action-level permissions (not just “AI on/off”)
+7) Role-based and action-level permissions (not just "AI on/off")

 What to verify: Roles can restrict actions like: